leVirve/dcard-spider/README.rst

 Get posts and forums resourses through Dcard practical API on website.

+    *Originally this is a module of my another project leVirve/dcard-lumberjack <https://github.com/leVirve/dcard-lumberjack>.*

 Feature
 -------
 Embrace asynchronous tasks and multithreads.
 All works done in parallel or coroutine-like.